hackforla/accessibility/docs/wiki-and-issue-templates/issue-template-epic-apply-solution.md

       - [ ] In this issue use the content in resource Product Documentation 1.03.01 to update the draft's issue resource 1.02.01, 1.02.02
       - [ ] In this issue use the content in resource 1.01.01 (spreadsheet) to update the link to the spreadsheet in draft issue's resource 1.03
          - [ ] open the spreadsheet link and find the row number, and add it to the draft issues's resource 1.03.01
+- [ ] In this issue, add issue to Sub Issue section below
 - [ ] Once all the issues are closed, run WAVE and check all other pages for this [REPLACE WITH NAME OF Alert/Aria/Contrast Error/Error]; ignore all other [REPLACE WITH NAME OF Alert/Aria/Contrast Error/Error].
 Check user interactions on the page to ensure that the [REPLACE WITH NAME OF Alert/Aria/Contrast Error/Error] isn't hidden by an interaction.
 Check one of the following below:
    - [ ] No additional instances of this [REPLACE WITH NAME OF Alert/Aria/Contrast Error/Error] found
    - [ ] New instances of these [REPLACE WITH NAME OF Alert/Aria/Contrast Error/Error] found